 Instructions

-- Pour champagne into champagne glass until half full, top with orange juice.
+1. Pour champagne into a pitcher, top with orange juice.

 Notes